jamesmontemagno/mycadence-arduino/README.md

 * [Wahoo](https://amzn.to/2KEdC50)
 * [Magene](https://amzn.to/3raJ0Jd)
 * [Garmin](https://amzn.to/2WtSgdl)
+* Other cadence sensors that broadcast Speed & Cadence specification

 ### 3D Printable Case
 This is a really nice case that you can print from thingiverse.